After a difficult year and months of rain, thethis this year's harvest is marked by significant variation and disappointing yields.

 Christophe Ridel, wheat receiver at the Brienne mill

 “My job is to receive the wheat that will be used at the mill.
-A sample is taken from each skip that arrives on site.
-I check the quality of the sampled wheat to validate its compliance through various checks: moisture content, protein, specific weight, impurities, etc. In risky years, I can also analyze the Hagberg falling numberg to check the germination rate of the wheat grains.
-If all my analyses are satisfactory, I authorize the driver to empty his wheat into the pit.
+A sample is taken from each truck that arrives on site.
+I check the quality of the sampled wheat to verify its compliance through various tests: moisture content, protein content, specific gravity, impurities, and so on.
+In high-risk years, I may also analyze the Hagber falling numberg to verify the germination rate of the wheat grains.
+If all my analyses are in compliance, I authorize the driver to unload his wheat into the pit.”

 Frédéric Pirès, Quality Coordinator at the Paris-Gennevilliers mill

-“My role during harvest time, with the help of the laboratory and test bakers, is to select the best batches of wheat offered by the cooperatives and to define a balanced blend in order to produce consistent, high-quality flour at the mill.
+“My role during the harvest, with the help of the laboratory and the test bakers, is to select the best batches of wheat offered by the cooperatives and to determine a balanced blend so that the mill can produce a consistent, high-quality flour.”

-During this period, an equally important task is to review all the formulations of the flours offered to our customers in order to maintain consistent quality despite the change in harvest and the difference in quality between the two crops.
+During this period, another equally important task is to review all the formulations of the flours we offer our customers in order to maintain consistent quality despite the change in crop and the difference in quality between the two harvests.

 Jean-Michel Enea — technician in the product quality laboratory at the Bordeaux mill

-I process the wheat received from cooperatives into flour using a laboratory mill, then I carry out analyses, such as Chopin's alveograph.
+I process the wheat received from the cooperatives into flour using a laboratory mill, and then I perform tests, such as the Chopin alveograph.

-Characterizing wheat allows us to select the varieties best suited to our customers' needs.
+Characterizing wheat varieties allows us to select the ones best suited to our customers' needs.

-Specific weight, protein content, Hagberg falling number...
-Are you familiar with these essential criteria for milling?
+Specific gravity, protein content, Hagberg falling number...
+Are you familiar with these key criteria in the milling industry?

 Hagberg falling time

-Whose falling number?
-If you think you need a little refresher, we explain what the Hagberg falling number is in a beautiful infographic:
+Whose falling time?
+If you think you could use a quick refresher, we’ll explain what the Hagberg falling time is in a helpful infographic:

 The protein content of wheat

-As millers, we carry out numerous analyses to determine the protein quality of the French wheat varieties we use.
-The aim is to create the best blend of wheat to obtain flours that meet our specifications.
+As millers, we conduct numerous analyses to determine the protein quality of the French wheat varieties we use.
+The goal is to create the best blend of wheat to produce flours that meet our specifications.

 💡 Did you know?